rosa-abf/abf-doc/content/abf/deployment/rels_centos.md

     /etc/ssl/abf.key
     /etc/ssl/abf.crt

-Solution for creating `self signed` SSL Certificate on nginx: <a href="https://www.digitalocean.com/community/articles/how-to-create-a-ssl-certificate-on-nginx-for-centos-6">How to Create a SSL Certificate</a>.
+Solution for creating `self signed` SSL Certificate on nginx: [How to Create a SSL Certificate](https://www.digitalocean.com/community/articles/how-to-create-a-ssl-certificate-on-nginx-for-centos-6).
 But no warranty for correct working of all system.

 Configuration files for nginx: